py-lama/shellama/README.md

 # SheLLama

-SheLLama is a Python package for shell and filesystem operations in the PyLama ecosystem.
-It provides a unified interface for file management, directory operations, and shell command execution, available both as a Python library and a REST API service.
+SheLLama is a dedicated REST API service for shell and filesystem operations in the PyLama ecosystem.
+It provides a unified interface for file management, directory operations, shell command execution, and Git integration, available both as a Python library and a standalone REST API service that communicates with the APILama gateway.

 ## Features

-- File operations (read, write, list, search)
-- Directory management
-- Shell command execution
-- Git integration for version control
+- **RESTful API**: Complete REST API for all shell and filesystem operations
-- Secure file handling with proper permissions
+- **File Operations**: Read, write, list, and search files with proper error handling
+- **Directory Management**: Create, delete, and list directories with detailed information
+- **Shell Command Execution**: Execute shell commands with output capture and error handling
+- **Git Integration**: Initialize repositories, commit changes, view status and logs
+- **Secure File Handling**: Proper permissions and security checks for all operations
+- **Cross-Origin Support**: CORS headers for integration with web applications
+- **Detailed Logging**: Comprehensive logging of all operations for debugging and auditing

 ## Installation